cloudify-cosmo/docs.getcloudify.org/content/working_with/console/dashboard-page.md

 ![Dashboard page]( /images/ui/ui-dashboard-page.png )

 By default, the page displays the most commonly used widgets, including the number of blueprints, deployments, plugins, node instances and running executions on this Cloudify Manager.
+You can also start Deployment Wizard from this point by clicking on of the wizard buttons (  check [this page]({{< relref "working_with/console/widgets/deploymentWizardButtons.md" >}}) for more details).

 The other default widgets show an overview of the current and recent processes on the Cloudify Manager, including:

 * All of the executions on the Cloudify manager.